sanjaythakurathi/role-based-Apis/README.md

-anking System API – Professional & Reusable Architecture This repository presents a robust Node.js API tailored for a banking system, built with highly reusable folder structuring and enterprise-grade coding practices.
+Banking System API – Professional & Reusable Architecture This repository presents a robust Node.js API tailored for a banking system, built with highly reusable folder structuring and enterprise-grade coding practices.
 The project is designed to serve as a reference for developers aiming to build scalable, secure, and maintainable applications.

 Features